The Ritual of Death 1990 Review

 Review by Luisito Joaquín González

 When the clock struck midnight on December the 31st 1989, we weren’t just signalling the final curtain for recent history’s most outrageous decade, we were also bidding farewell to a lifestyle that would never return.
 As time rolled on from that date, music would change so that someone could have a hit record without even being able to play an instrument or read a note.
-The introduction of human rights in to law systems would offer a way that everyone could sue and lose respect for one another and we would all go on to become a generation of Facebook geeks.
+The introduction of ambulance chasing lawyers would offer a way that everyone could sue one another and we would all go on to become a generation of Facebook geeks.

 Perhaps more important (well to people like you and I dear reader) than the steady decline of our social morals and networking skills is the fact that the superpowers of cinema had totally given up on the slasher genre.
 Aside from Mirage and Popcorn, I can’t really think of any other decent catalogue entries until Scream reinvigorated things some six years later.

-When it came to hunting out production teams with their hearts still in it, the peeps leading the way were those from south of the American border.
+When it came to hunting out production teams with their hearts still in it, the peeps leading the way were those from Central America.
 That’s right, after the close of the decade, Mexico was the new source for slash-tastic shenanigans from filmmakers with ambition and passion for the genre and they were still competently financed comparatively speaking.
 The movies from Rubén and Pedro Galindo and Carlos Ortigoza shamed their counterparts from the USA from this point.

 An ancient book that has mystic powers falls in to the hands of an actor from a play that’s looking for financing.
 Before long he becomes possessed by an evil demon, puts on a mask and begins to stalk and slaughter his colleagues one by one.